-No vaping research concludes that vaping is “safe”.
+No vaping research concludes that vaping is “safe.”
 Anytime you inhale a foreign substance or use a drug like nicotine, there is some risk built into the activity.
 The scientific consensus is that vaping is, by and large, safer than smoking cigarettes.
 But beyond agreement that vaping poses fewer risks than smoking, opinions on the possible health and side effects of vaping vary widely.

 “Although it cannot be excluded that some harm may occur at later stages, this study did not demonstrate any health concerns associated with long-term use of [e-cigarettes] in relatively young users who did not also smoke tobacco,” wrote the authors.

-The first vaping flavor study used data from a 2016 survey of almost 21,000 frequent American vapers to show that fruit and dessert flavors were by far the most popular among all kinds of vapers—even “dual-users” (smokers who also vape).
+The flavor study led by Christopher Russell used data from a 2016 survey of almost 21,000 frequent American vapers to show that fruit and dessert flavors were by far the most popular among all kinds of vapers—even “dual-users” (smokers who also vape).

-The other paper describes the largest-ever survey of American vapers’ flavor preferences.
+The other (Farsalinos) paper describes the largest-ever survey of American vapers’ flavor preferences.
 More than 69,000 adult vapers participated.
 The survey showed that more than 80 percent of current, former and never smokers who vape preferred fruit or dessert/pastry/bakery flavors.
-And among the exclusive vapers, just 7.7 percent vape tobacco flavors at all.
+And among the exclusive vapers, just 7.7 percent prefer to vape tobacco flavors.

 “Use of e-cigarettes was associated both with a higher quit rate for individuals as well as at the population level; driving an increase in the overall number of people quitting,” said lead author Shu-Hong Zhu.